Berkshire Hathaway - Newest in the Trillion Dollar Club

 Berkshire Hathaway - Future Plans

+Berkshire Hathaway intends to maintain its focus on core businesses and uphold its long-term investment strategy.
 The operational business of the conglomerate is a patchwork of businesses focusing on the traditional backbone of the economy, such as railways, batteries, insurance, home furnishings, and retail.
 Berkshire Hathaway has lost out on the rapid growth observed in the Amazon of the globe over the years due to its old economy focus.
-However, the "Oracle of Omaha" is shown his willingness to diversify away from Berkshire's traditional economy core in order to adapt to the new reality.
+However, the "Oracle of Omaha" has shown his willingness to diversify away from Berkshire's traditional economy core to adapt to the new reality.

 Berkshire's exposure to technology stocks has increased to 45 percent of its portfolio as a result of its big holding in Apple.
 Its Apple stake, which it originally purchased in 2016, has grown to nearly $120 billion, making it the company's largest stock position by far.
 Except for IBM, Berkshire's top equities holdings ten years ago had relatively little tech exposure.